mantaslasinis/url-media-uploader/readme.txt

 4. Paste the media URL in the designated area, and the plugin will handle the rest.

 == Frequently Asked Questions ==

+= I get an alert saying "cURL error 6: Could not resolve host".
+What do I do? = We are currently looking into this, but the quickest solution is to click "Upload" button multiple times.

 = What types of media can I upload using the URL Media Uploader? = You can upload various media types like images, videos, and other supported file formats directly from a URL.